Slides 📊

 Viewing events as equalities and inequalities involving a random variable, we can express probablities of unions, intersections, and complements concisely in terms of \(p_X(x)\).
 Let us first get some practice writing proability statements correctly in terms of \(X\).

-Example: Consider a random variable \(X\) which has the set of positive integers as its support.
+Example: Consider a random variable \(X\) whose support consists of all positive integers.

 ||